-Before the Surat Gas Project can proceed, Arrow Energy must gain approval from the Queensland and Commonwealth governments.
-Regulatory authorities must be satisfied Arrow Energy's activities have been properly assessed, and that appropriate measures are in place to avoid or minimise environmental impacts.
-To do this, Arrow Energy will prepare an Environmental Impact Statement (EIS) that examines the entire development.
+Before the Bowen Gas Project can proceed, Arrow must gain approval from the Queensland and Commonwealth governments.
+Regulatory authorities must be satisfied Arrow's activities have been properly assessed, and that appropriate measures are in place to avoid or minimise environmental impacts.
+To do this, Arrow will prepare an environmental impact statement (EIS) that examines the entire development.

-The project is a controlled action under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-The controlling provisions are sections 18 and 18A (listed threatened species and communities) and sections 20 and 20A (listed migratory species).
-Queensland's EIS process has been accredited for the assessment under Part 8 of the EPBC Act in accordance with the Bilateral Agreement between the Commonwealth of Australia and the State of Queensland (2004).
+The project was determined to be a controlled action under the Commonwealth's Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) on 15 June 2012.
+The controlling provisions for the project under the EPBC are listed threatened species and communities (sections 18 and 18A) and listed migratory species (sections 20 and 20A).
+Queensland's EIS process has been accredited for the assessment under the EPBC Act in accordance with the Bilateral Agreement between the Commonwealth of Australia and the State of Queensland (2004 and 2012).